top of page

 Our support staff will keep everything together and keep you up to date with your case no matter where you are.
 Thanks to the Internet, we are available to our clients in every state and time zone, so virtual meetings have the same personal feel as an in-office gathering.
 This is what gives Esquivel Law that special touch.

-When you need a transportation and logistics lawyer, call us at 239.206.3731 or visit our website and schedule a consultation.
+When you need a transportation and logistics lawyer, call us at 239.206.3731 or send us an email.
 Our legal team will be in touch immediately to review your case and ensure everything is in order.

 ESQUIVEL LAW CHARTERED